Emittance Mapping in rf Guns: Introduction

+The described simplex approach has some interesting challenges to overcome as for the current to be high, the laser pulse dimensions need to be minimized while the charge per bunch is maximized \cite{KIM1989201}, whilst the same parameters need to be optimized to achieve the highest brightness \cite{PhysRevLett.102.104801}.
 The low emittance required of the bunch necessitates minimizing the space charge emittance while also managing the rf and intrinsic emittance contributions \cite{Wu:IPAC2019-WEPTS093}.
-The final emittance of a bunch can be strongly attributed to the initial beam quality and thus highlights the need for an intricate understanding of initial conditions \cite{doi:10.1063/1.4913678}.
 The intrinsic emittance can easily be dominated by the space charge or rf emittance following emission from the cathode surface and thus low MTE cathodes are no longer a strong method of transverse emittance reduction \cite{PhysRevAccelBeams.23.070101}.
+In order to manipulate the peak current and brightness through emittance optimizations, the additional parameter of surface electric gradient has to be added.
+Once added, the injector design quickly becomes a multivariate optimization problem where mathematical minima for best performance are sought after using computational algorithms \cite{PhysRevSTAB.8.034202, PhysRevSTAB.16.010101}.
+Thanks to the simplicity of the injector emittance minimization approach, the optimization algorithm can be cross-verified analytically, thereby helping establish more universal relationships between laser and rf injector cavity subsystems, and the resulting bunch parametrization and emittance mapping.